-The more repeat customers you have, and the more those customers spend, the higher CAC you can afford.
+The more repeat customers you have, and the more those customers spend, the higher their lifetime value and the higher CAC you can afford.
 Some business models, especially those with high customer acquisition costs, are built on breaking even or even taking a loss on the customer’s first purchase.
 Future purchases are then profitable since the CAC is at or near zero.

 Then the math gets a lot easier.
 Determine what the average customer spends over a specific time period and then calculate the return on your original CAC investment.
 Then, sense-check the result against your profit and loss statement.